Skip to content

 How Caching Works

-ODA Reader caches two types of data:
+ODA Reader caches three types of data:

 1. HTTP responses: Raw API responses before processing